Wolverhampton Racecourse: Concerts

 Wolverhampton Racecourse has hosted a number of concerts including Madness, Jess Glynne, Kaiser Chiefs, UB40 and The Human League.

 Dunstall Park Greyhound Stadium

-A greyhound racing track has been built inside the racecourse, which opens in September 2025.
+A greyhound racing track has been built inside the racecourse, which opened in September 2025.
 The greyhound racing track follows the idea of Towcester Greyhound Stadium, in that it has been built within the boundaries of the horse racing course.
+On 7 March 2026 Dunstall Park staged the first dual horse racing and greyhound racing fixture in Britain, with greyhound racing taking place after the afternoon horse race meeting.